 Reviewing managers will communicate directly with employees when compensation conversations arise, so consider them an extension of your executive team.
 They should understand compensation decisions and limitations, and there should be alignment across the organization.

 The more managers you include, the more bandwidth and discretion required.
 This typically necessitates separate spreadsheets for each leader, which can introduce stale data, limited visibility across the organization, human error, and wasted time when trying to reassemble.
-Consider automating this process using software like Comprehensive!
+Consider automating this process using software like Comprehensive.

 Not properly setting employee expectations regarding compensation can lead to misalignment between expectations and reality, causing dissatisfaction and turnover.